onedata/onedata-documentation/doc/getting_started/what_is_onedata.md

 ## User interfaces

-Onedata gives you 4 basic ways to manage and access your data:
+Onedata gives you 4 ways to manage and access your data:

 ### User web interface